Club Profile

 Wrexham Tickets

 Three years ago, the answer to the question “How do you get Wrexham tickets” was to walk up to the ticket office and buy one.
 In their current state, though — and, we suspect, as long as the TV show is running — you will need a membership, patience, and some good luck.
-They set aside 75 tickets to each game for their International Members — out of nearly 10,000 seats.
+This should get easier when the stadium is expanded, but who knows what league they will be in then.

 Check the blog post below for more.